dkradley/Dom-s-Laptop-Remote-and-Battery-Widget./README.md

 ## ðŸ“„ License

-This project uses the MIT License (see LICENSE file).
+This project uses the GPL 3.0 License (see LICENSE file).